bymshihab/BookLibrary_App/README.md

 # BookLibrary_App
-A simple Book library App for an small organization.
+A simple Book library App for a small organization.
 (Stored in Master branch)